-On December 22, 2017, the Tax Act was enacted into law which substantially changed U.S. tax law, including a reduction in the U.S. corporate income tax rate to 21% effective January 1, 2018 and several provisions that may impact the Company in current and future periods.
-The Tax Act includes a provision to tax global intangible low-taxed income ("GILTI") of foreign subsidiaries, a special deduction for foreign-derived intangible income, and a base erosion anti-abuse tax ("BEAT") measure that taxes certain payments between a U.S. corporation and its foreign subsidiaries.
-These provisions of the Tax Act became effective for the Company beginning on August 1, 2018 and had no impact on the tax benefit for the six months ended January 31, 2019.

-Under GAAP, the Company can make an accounting policy election to either treat taxes due on the GILTI inclusion as a current period expense or factor such amounts into its measurement of deferred taxes.
+The Tax Act includes a provision to tax global intangible low-taxed income ("GILTI") of foreign subsidiaries and a base erosion anti-abuse tax ("BEAT") measure that taxes certain payments between a U.S. corporation and its foreign subsidiaries.
+These provisions of the Tax Act were effective for the Company beginning August 1, 2018 and had no impact on the tax benefit for the year ended July 31, 2019.
+Under U.S. GAAP, the Company can make an accounting policy election to either treat taxes due on the GILTI inclusion as a current period expense or factor such amounts into its measurement of deferred taxes.
 The Company has elected the current period expense method.
+The Company has finalized its assessment of the transitional impacts of the Tax Act.